ErikHersmann/startup_tui/src/README.md

 # Todo

-- Read and Write todolist
+- Write todolist/sched
-  - Render todolist as list
+  - popup for writing to lists
 - weather api
-- trainings schedule read and write
-- popup for writing to lists
-- popup shopping list
+- popup shopping list, shortcut, then another popup that doesnt clear the first to let u insert shit
 - scrape trainings log from strava
+- join borders